We exist to make you feel inspired, connected, and passionate about our city.

 Robyn brought the space to life by transforming an abandoned service station which had occupied the lot since the early 1920’s.
 Robyn saw beauty where others saw dust, potential where others saw a problem; and instead of tearing the gas station down, Robyn transformed it into something new, beautiful and original.
 Bringing new life to old walls, and inviting the local community to join her on the journey.

-Fondly named after its physical mailing address, the name 801 E. Main was intentionally chosen to represent the strong identity and loving heart of the Lakeland community for which and by which the space was created.
+The Poor Porker was intentionally chosen to represent the strong identity and loving heart of the Lakeland community for which and by which the space was created.

 This is a place where people come to gather, to connect with their community, and to be 100% themselves.
 The Poor Porker is a gathering place for all people, and we do not judge based upon other religion, sexuality, age or personal style.
 We believe that connecting with our neighbors can and will make us better people, and we warmly welcome all to our home.